 Lavender was used in ancient Egypt for embalming and when people took a bath while it was regarded as weed in Europe.
 In the Provence lavender became one of the main ingredients for perfume in the 17th century in Grasse.
 Today, lavender is not only a popular raw material for so many different things, but the lavender fields are also on of the main tourist attractions.

 When does lavender blossom, so when is the lavender season in the Provence?

-When exactly lavender blossoms, depends on the climate.
+When the lavender is in bloom depends on the climate.
 You only know in spring when the Provence lavender season starts.
 The warmer it is, the earlier the season starts.
-In general, you can assume the blossoming starts at the beginning of June and reaches its end at mid of August – depending on the area.
+In general, you can assume the blossoming begins early June and reaches its end at mid of August – depending on the area.
 I would not recommend, however, to book a year in advance for a mid-August trip.
 You’ll be on the safe side if you choose between mid June and end of July.
 At the beginning of August, you might find harvested fields in certain regions.
 The harvest usually starts when buds have formed but before the flowers have opened.
 At this stage, the lavender is at its aromatic peak.

 Where to see the lavender fields in the Provence?

 The Provence is a huge area with numerous lavender regions.
 Depending on where you go, check the lavender blossom calendar first.
-I drew a map with the lavender fields and a color code depending on the blossoming of the lavender.
-This is an indication only but I hope it is useful.
+I drew a map where can you find these stunning lavender fields.
+The color code shows the season for lavender, so when to see the lavender fields in the Provence in their full glory.
+This is an indication only but I hope you find it useful.

 Lavender routes (Routes de la Lavande) lead you through wonderful landscapes, blue-purplish colored fields and picturesque villages.
 In some of the villages, you’ve got the impression that time stood still.